 But evolution is more complex.

 It’s both survival and reproduction, at the same time.

 Sometimes the two don’t go hand in hand, but can (partially) move against each other.

 Evolution indeed can be messy and random.
 And sometimes a trait that might bad for the species’ survival can still thrive thanks to runaway sexual selection.

 This is a simple fact of evolution, but seems like it’s been forgotten by many modern authors.

 Sexual selection is how we possibly evolved our wonderful brain.
 And how we also evolved kindness and altruism.

-After all, men give more freely in tips and charity when a woman is watching.
+After all, why would men give more in tips and charity when a woman is watching?
 Why would that be, if not because kindness and altruism (also) evolved thanks to sexual selection?

 Dating Power Dynamics

 If you’re interested in evolutionary psychology to help you date better, than this is your book.